 The corrosion inhibitor contains alkali.

 Do not swallow it.

 This substance should not come into contact with the eyes.
 In the event of contact with the eyes, rinse immediately with plenty of water for at least 15 minutes.

 Avoid prolonged or repeated contact with the skin.
-In Glycol is a toxic product and dangerous if absorbed.
-Avoid all contact with the skin and eyes.
-Read the instructions on the packaging.
-Warning the event of contact with the skin, wash thoroughly with water and soap.
+In the event of contact with the skin, wash thoroughly with water and soap.
 CONSULT A DOCTOR IMMEDIATELY.
 KEEP THE PRODUCT OUT OF THE REACH OF CHILDREN.

 The anti-rust product is toxic and dangerous if absorbed.
 Avoid all contact with the skin and eyes.
 Read the instructions on the packaging.

+Glycol is a toxic product and dangerous if absorbed.
+Avoid all contact with the skin and eyes.
+Read the instructions on the packaging.

-- ✓ Never expose the equipment to liquid splashes or rainfall, and do not place it on wet ground. - ✓ Always use the recommended fuels.
-Using low quality fuels risks damaging the engine and altering performance. - The battery electrolyte is harmful to skin and especially eyes.
-If splashes get into eyes, rinse immediately with running water and/or a 10% diluted boric acid solution. - ✓ Wear protective eyewear and strong base resistant gloves for handling the electrolyte.
+- ✓ Caution: fuels and oils are dangerous to inhale.
+Ensure proper ventilation, and use a protective mask. - Never expose the equipment to liquid splashes or rainfall, and do not place it on wet ground. - ✓ The battery electrolyte is harmful to skin and especially eyes.
+If splashes get into eyes, rinse immediately with running water and/or a 10% diluted boric acid solution. - Wear protective eyewear and strong base resistant gloves for handling the electrolyte.